 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 Surgery is a common treatment for all stages of a Wilms tumor.
-It is important that your child's surgeon has experience with removing Wilms tumors and in some cases saving part of the kidney.
+It is important that your child's surgeon has experience with removing Wilms tumors and, in some cases, experience with saving part of the kidney.

 Surgery is usually performed by either a pediatric surgeon with experience in removing cancer in children or a pediatric urologist.
 A pediatric urologist is a doctor who specializes in treating urinary tract problems in children.

 The types of surgery used to treat a Wilms tumor include:

 Radical nephrectomy.
 A radical nephrectomy is the removal of the whole kidney and some surrounding tissue, as well as nearby lymph nodes.
 The surgical removal of the lymph nodes is called a lymph node dissection.

 Partial nephrectomy.
 A partial nephrectomy is the removal of the tumor and some of the surrounding healthy tissue, leaving as much of the kidney as possible.
 A partial nephrectomy is performed when the other kidney is damaged, also contains a tumor, or has already been removed.